Copyright 2018 Episcopal Church

 Weddings at St. John's

 GUEST CLERGY: The officiating minister is normally one of the clergy of St. John’s Church.
 Before another clergyperson is invited to participate, the Rector of the parish should be consulted.
 An official invitation to participate will then be extended by the Rector.
-Clergy not resident of the Diocese of Maine must secure special licenses from the State and Diocese of Maine to officiate in the absence of a resident clergyperson.
+Clergy not resident of the Diocese of Maine must secure special licenses from the State and Diocese of Maine to officiate.

 THE LITURGY: The service for weddings at St. John's is “The Celebration and Blessing of a Marriage” from the Book of Common Prayer.
 Among the several options you may choose for your service is the Celebration of Holy Eucharist.
 The Prayer Book service allows for an easy inclusion of this sacrament and it adds approximately 20 minutes to the length of the service.